palasthotel/grid/readme.txt

 == Frequently Asked Questions ==

+= How do the async features like author control work?
+Does Grid talk to an external service? =

+Generally speaking, yes!
+But you can easily turn it off in grid settings.
+And there will be no talking to any external server anymore.
+Alternatively you can host your own grid async service on your own server.
+Note that our service will not use or save any personal data at any time.
+It only uses data to keep the function going.

 = Table already exists error when I want to activate Grid.
 Why? =

 This happens if grid was installed previously and could not be uninstalled correctly.
 You have to delete in the wp_options the option_name „grid“.
 Then try again to active Grid plugin.